-The electrical conductivity of the final product shall be below 65 mS/m
+The electrical conductivity of the final product shall be below 100 mS/m

-The applicant shall provide the test report conducted in accordance with testing procedure indicated in EN 13038:2011.
+The applicant shall provide the test report conducted in accordance with testing procedure indicated in EN 13038::2011.

 Electrical conductivity is an indirect measurement of salinity, and therefore an important parameter to be checked for products coming into direct contact with plant roots.
-However, it is not particularly applicable for SI or mulches, which are added to or spread on soil, where the soluble elements that constitute the electrical conductivity would quickly dissipate.
+However, it is not particularly applicable for soil improvers or mulches, which are added to or spread on soil, where the soluble elements that constitute the electrical conductivity would quickly dissipate.

-The current EU Ecolabel criteria for GM states that, the electrical conductivity of the products shall not exceed 1,5 dS/m.
+The current EU Ecolabel criteria for growing media states that, the electrical conductivity of the products shall not exceed 1.5 dS/m.
 This limit was proposed in the previous revision of this document.
-Growing media manufacturers strongly recommended to revise this value, which was very high in their view.
-Further investigation on the EC performed by growing media showed that multiple methods are used to test this parameter, and the results are highly dependent on the extraction ratio of the method.
-Particularly, there are two extraction ratios commonly used to measure EC: extraction ratio 1:5 and extraction ratio 1:1.5.
+Growing media manufacturers strongly recommended revising this value, which was very high in their view.
+Further investigation on the electrical conductivity performed by growing media showed that multiple methods are used to test this parameter, and the results are highly dependent on the extraction ratio of the method.
+Particularly, there are two extraction ratios commonly used to measure electrical conductivity extraction ratio 1:5 and extraction ratio 1:1.5.
 The standard EN 13038 applies the extraction ratio 1:5 (1 V sample + 5 V water).
 It hasn't been found a factor to transform the results based on ratio 1:1.5 to 1:5, but they are usually more than double the 1:5 ratio results.
-Different sources and data have been collected in order to set a revised EC criterion (Reed 2007, Watson 2003), finding that EC (1:5) below 65 mS/m is suitable for most plants.
+Different sources and data have been collected in order to set a revised electrical conductivity criterion (Reed 2007, Watson 2003), finding that electrical conductivity (1:5) below 65 mS/m is suitable for most plants.